 The Herkimer Central School District Spotlight showcases student, graduate and staff member successes.
+If you know someone who should be in the Spotlight, please fill out this Spotlight nomination form.

 Kayla Critser graduated from Herkimer High School in 2007.